Battle Beyond the Sun: Plot (US version)

-Paul Clinton is diagnosed with a concussion and cannot go on the Mars mission; Dr. Gordon will go with Craig Matthews.
+Paul Clinton is diagnosed with a concussion and cannot go on the Mars mission as planned; he is replaced by Craig Matthews.
 The Mercury launches.
-Meanwhile, the Typhoon encounters a meteor storm, and its course veers dangerously close to the sun.
-The ship is disabled.
-The Mercury locates the Typhoon and eventually intercepts it.
-Matthews effects an EVA transfer of the two North Hemis astronauts.
-The South Hemis ship abandons the Typhoon to space.
+Meanwhile, the Typhoon encounters a meteor storm, and the ship is disabled; its course veers dangerously towards the sun.
+They send a radio distress signal to the Mercury which locates the Typhoon and eventually intercepts it.
+Matthews effects an EVA transfer of the two North Hemis astronauts and the Typhoon is abandoned to space.

 The Mercury is now low on fuel and cannot reach Mars.
-Dr. Gordon decides to land on the asteroid Angkor which orbits Mars.
-(Mars in reality is orbited by two planetoid moons, Phobos and Deimos.)
-The ship successfully lands on the asteroid.
-A brief insert shows a vague form in the shadows behind a rock formation: a roaring monster.
+Dr. Gordon decides to land on an asteroid, Angkor, which orbits Mars.
+The ship successfully lands.
+A vague form lurks in the shadows behind a rock formation: a roaring monster.
 Meanwhile, back at the space station, the South Hemis superiors decide to send a fuel rocket to Angkor.
-This will allow the stranded rocket to re-fuel and return home.
+This will allow the stranded rocket to be re-fuelled and return home.
 The fuel pod is successfully launched.
-Dr. Gordon and his team appear to gain remote control of it, but something (solar radiation?) interferes with its guidance system and it crashes into the asteroid, exploding.
+As it approaches them, Dr. Gordon and his team appear to gain remote control of it, but something interferes with its guidance system and it crashes into the asteroid, exploding.

 South Hemis decides to send a second crewed fuel rocket to the asteroid.
 Astronaut Paul Clinton will pilot the flight.
 The fuel pod successfully makes the journey and lands on Angkor.
-Clinton must leave the ship in order to rendezvous with Dr. Gordon and his stranded team.
-As he makes his way across the craggy asteroid surface, he encounters two monsters in combat.
-He continues toward the stranded Mercury, but collapses and dies.
-It is understood that he conveyed the whereabouts of the landed fuel rocket.
-Dr. Gordon and his team can return to Earth.
+Clinton must leave the ship in order to inform Dr. Gordon and his stranded team of his arrival.
+As he makes his way across the craggy asteroid surface, he encounters two monsters in combat and is incidentally wounded.
+He struggles onward, but collapses close to the Mercury from which he is seen.
+Dr. Gordon and his team go out to him, but he dies after telling them where to find the fuel rocket.

 The Mercury launches from Angkor.
 It passes the space station and returns to Earth, landing at an offshore platform.
-Adoring throngs of people (composed from more re-purposed Soviet footage, including some insert shots from the Pasadena Rose Parade) greet them with exuberant admiration.
-Boats are launched to pick up the team, who return to shore.
-Dr. Gordon is reunited with his wife and they embrace.
-Children present them with flowers.
+Cheering crowds of people [from more re-purposed Soviet footage] greet them with exuberant admiration.
+Children present all of them with flowers.

-Dr. Gordon and his team did not make it to Mars, but they have set the stage for further exploration of space sometime in the near future.
+A voice-over announces that, although Dr. Gordon and his team did not make it to Mars, they have set the stage for further exploration of space (most likely under the authority of an eventually unified global government) sometime in the near future.